ericmok/reinforcement-learning-toys-kt/README.md

-A repo for an exercise from Sutton & Barto's Reinforcement Learning book (Chapter 5: Monte Carlo Methods)
+A repo for programming exercises to help me learn from Sutton & Barto's Reinforcement Learning book

-Exercise 5.12 Racetrack
-Driving a race car around a track.

-This exercise helps illustrate the use of Monte Carlo methods in solving a reinforcement learning problems.
+This project presents implementations of several reinforcement learning algorithms using Monte Carlo methods and temporal difference methods including "Sarsa" and Q Learning as described in the book.

-Through random trajectory sampling, we can derive a usable estimate for the value of actions for many states and thus get a policy.
+With Monte Carlo methods, through random trajectory sampling, we can derive a usable estimate for the value of actions for many states and thus get a policy.

+Sarsa and Q Learning updates the values of state-actions without needing a full trajectory, restricting updates to temporally local information.

+With any of these methods, an optimal policy can be found as long as we can sample long enough.

+With the current implementation, I am seeing that both Sarsa and Q Learning are dramatically faster than the Monte Carlo method.
+I'm not sure if I've made a mistake.

+### The Task

+The book presents a reinforcement learning task in Chapter 5, Exercise 5.12 **Driving a race car around a track**

 There is a track bounded by walls ("@").
 A car in the track starts at the lower left ("1")